Generation Rent (Renters’ Reform Coalition)

 - Tenants will have a stronger voice in debates on the private rented sector and housing.

-In the Queen’s Speech of December 2019, the Westminster government announced that it planned to bring forward a Renters’ Reform Bill to make significant changes to the private rented sector in England.
+In the Queen’s Speech of December 2019, the Westminster government announced that it planned to bring forward a Renters’ Reform Bill to make significant changes to the private rented sector in England and to rebalance the relationship between landlords and tenants.

-For more information, there is a dedicated homepage for the Renters’ Reform Coalition, where regular updates will be posted.Back to current funding
+For more information, there is a dedicated homepage for the Renters’ Reform Coalition, where regular updates will be posted.Back to funding 2016–present